 Gigi Marvin is an American ice hockey player for the Boston Pride of the National Women’s Hockey League.
 As a member of the United States national women’s ice hockey team, Marvin has represented the U.S. at three Olympic Winter Games (gold-2018, silver-2010, 2014).
 She has participated seven International Ice Hockey Federation Women’s World Championships (gold-2008, 2009, 2011, 2013, 2017; silver-2007, 2012) and nine Four Nations Cups (1st-2008, 2011, 2015, 2017, 2018; 2nd-2006-07, 2009, 3rd-2013), and is a six-time USA Hockey Women’s National Festival participant (2006-09, 2011-12).

-Sacred Heart School is still accepting applications for 1st-12th students and offers a willingness to try to make the school a financial possibility for all families.
+Sacred Heart School is still accepting applications for enrollment and offers a willingness to try to make the school a financial possibility for all families.
 The school has made the pledge that no family will be denied a Catholic education based on finances.
 If you are interested in Sacred Heart School for your Preschool, Elementary or High School student, visit www.YourChildMatters.org or call 218-773-0877.

-Bollinger is the fourth guest speaker brought to Sacred Heart for the school’s DAY ONE activities.
+Marvin is the fifth guest speaker brought to Sacred Heart for the school’s DAY ONE activities.

 2016 Day One Speaker – Herman Boone.
 In 1971, as the city of Alexandria Virginia was consolidating their schools, Boone was appointed head coach at T.C.
 Williams High School.
 Remarkably, Boone was able to solidify a diverse coaching staff and unite a group of players into one of the most powerful football teams in the nation.
 Boone will share an inspiring message about the importance of treating others with respect and kindness.
 His story was portrayed in the film, Remember the Titans.